naveen-upbeat-sg/robot-vacuum-tracker/README.md

 -> On local developer desktop
 --> * Install basic developer tools -> nodejs, nvm
 --> * npm run install
---> * npm run start, this will open a browser will page on  http://localhost:3020/
+--> * npm run start #this will open a browser will page on  http://localhost:3020/

 -> Running Unit tests
 --> * npm run test

--> Running a test with providing input from command line and also providing expected output --> * npm run test:custom --  try="PLACE 0,0,EAST|MOVE|MOVE|REPORT" expected="2,0,EAST"
+-> Run a custom test with input from command line and optionally pass expected output for assertion --> * npm run test:custom --  try="PLACE 0,0,EAST|MOVE|MOVE|REPORT" expected="2,0,EAST"
 Some more details about the format: the custom argument try="<List of commands>" must be separated by the delimiter "|".